 5 Successful Habits of

-This week we have Jason, Co-Owner of DeHenzel Training Systems, share his top 5 strategies and habits for success when it comes to health and fitness.
+To shed some light on what habits we subscribe to for success in our lives, this week we are addressing some of those common questions.
+This week, we have Sophie, Co-owner of DeHenzel Training Systems and Nutrition Coach, with her top 5 strategies and habits for success when it comes to health and fitness.

-**Stay tuned for next week when Richard, Fitness Professional at DeHenzel Training Systems, shares his top habits for success!**
+**Stay tuned for next week when Jason, Co-owner of DeHenzel Training Systems, shares his top habits for success!**

 Written by DeHenzel Training Systems

-5 Successful Habits of Fitness Professionals: Jason DeHenzel
+5 Successful Habits of Fitness Professionals: Sophie DeHenzel

 About DeHenzel Training Systems: DeHenzel Training Systems offers In Home Personal Training services throughout Northern Virginia and Washington DC.
 Aside from in home, personal training is also available at the office gym or outdoors at a local park.